sci-wms/sci-wms/README.md

 In order for the wmstest page to work you need to add your site (and port) url to the sites list and remove all others.

+###Caveats:

+Look at https://github.com/acrosby/sci-wms/issues?state=open for a list of known issues and problems.

 ##Description of Styles Parameter: